 We also note that we could extract significantly more precise interarrival models-including differing mean interarrival rates-if we partitioned the traffic based on its application protocol.
-While investigating this refinement remains a topic for future work, in our present effort we want to explore the efficacy of as simple a model as possible.
-If our algorithm can prove effective without having to characterize different protocols separately, we will benefit a great deal from having fewer parameters that need to be tuned operationally.
+In Sect.
+6.4, we show the measurement results of mean interarrival rates for a few popular applications and compare their differences.
 In the next section, based on these characteristics of benign activity, we develop our detection algorithm, RBS, for quickly identifying scanners or worm infectees with a high accuracy.